NOTE: US DENTAL STUDENTS

 Students entering their fourth year of a US accredited Dental School are welcome to apply before graduating or taking Part 2 of National Boards.
 If accepted in the program, Texas A&M University College of Dentistry must receive proof of graduation and National Board Examination Part 2 no later than 4 weeks prior to the start date of the program.

-Program Director: Garth R. Griffiths, DDS, SCM, MS
+Program Director: William V. Stenberg, DDS, MPH, MS

 General Admissions Requirements for all candidates:

 - National Board Dental Examination Parts 1 and 2

 - College transcripts sent directly from Registrar